working bees, event set-ups, & canteen duty

 To run a great event can take a great deal of time, but working together also helps us make friends and can be a fun day out.
 If every member and their family help, the required tasks get done quickly.

-• All Members are to assist with event set-up for the Two Day Event (4hrs)
+All Members are to assist with event set up on the 28th and 31st of January for the Two Day Event

-• Members can choose two other events to assist with event set-up (8hrs)
+Members can choose two other events to assist with event set up

-• All Members are required to assist with on the day job(s )at the Two Day Event (4hrs)
+All Members are required to assist with on the day job(s) at the Two Day Event

-In total, we estimate that across the season each family will be asked to invest approximately 24 hours into these various activities for events.
+In total, we estimate that across the season each family will be asked to invest approximately 18 hours (one rider) or 24 hours (2+ riders) into these various activities for events.

 working bee dates